apache/kudu/java/README.md

 $ mvn test -DstartCluster=false

-Since by default the test will look for a master on localhost:64000, you may want to override this by passing -DmasterAddress and/or -DmasterPort.
+If you choose to not start a cluster, the tests will look for a master running on localhost:7051.
+If you would like to run against a remote cluster, you can override this using

-To use a different flags file, pass the path to -DflagsPath.
+-DmasterAddress:

+$ mvn test -DstartCluster=false -DmasterAddress=foo.example.com:7051

+If for some reason you would like to start a cluster, but use binaries other than the ones in build/latest/, you can pass -DbinDir=/path/to/directory.

 State of Eclipse integration
 ------------------------------------------------------------